-RESIDENT VOICE PANEL

-A resource to the Parent Board & Group Incl.
-NED involvement driving delivery of the Resident Voice Strategy and Customer Centric Strategy through the following:

-- Customer Focus Groups

-- Mystery Shoppers

-- Tenant Inspectors

-FIXED LIFE

-Selected Panel of defined individuals put in place who can be called upon at different periods in time to provide detailed review and report recommendations to the establishing body.
+RESIDENT VOICE PANEL FIXED LIFE ADVISORS SUB ROUPS A resource to the Parent Board & GroupIncl.
+NED involvement driving delivery of the Resident Voice Strategy and Customer Centric Strategy through the following: Customer Focus Groups Mystery Shoppers Tenant Inspectors Selected Panel of defined individuals put in place who can be called upon at different periods in time to provide detailed review and report recommendations to the establishing body.
+Consultative individuals who act as sounding Board to progress specific initiatives with no fixed term.